Tour guide showing stalactite to a tourist inside Mammoth Cave, Margaret River WA.

 Jewel Cave

-Jewel Cave is the largest Show Cave in Western Australia, with three massive chambers.
+Jewel Cave is the largest show cave in Western Australia, with three massive chambers.
 It is also home to one of the longest straw stalactites found in any tourist cave in Australia.

 The Jewel Cave centre is complete with interpretive area, retail and light refreshments.
 Your awe-inspiring journey is perfectly complemented with the Karri Walk at the end of your visit.